Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

 JavaScript Tutorial 2 - Magic Mirror
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-.. todo:: This section has been early documented using kws-tutorial.
- This project has to be refactored to kurento-tutorial-js.
-So, corrections in this document has to be done accordingly (links, terms, and so on).

 This web application extends Tutorial 1 adding media processing to a basic `WebRTC`:term: loopback.
 This processing uses computer vision and augmented reality techniques to add a funny hat on top of faces.
 The following picture shows a